 Orvis… Stick some more drain holes in, please!
 I hate walking around with a boot full of water.

-Aside from minor gripes, these are some of the best fly fishing wading boots on my list.
-With excellent aesthetics and extreme comfort, I think they are just about worth every penny.
+Aside from the lack of drainage, these are some of the best fly fishing wading boots on my list.
+With excellent aesthetics, extreme comfort, and good grip, I think they are just about worth every penny.

 If you’ve seen my article on wading jackets, you’ll already know the name Frogg Toggs.
 What makes their jackets great also applies to their wading boots.

-First, let’s talk value.
+First, let’s talk about value.
 These are among the cheapest on my list.

 But that doesn’t mean that they aren’t good.
 Oh, no!